klouderone/cornev4promicroedition/README.md

 ## Firmware

-No external firmware is needed, the same firmware found on the VIAL and QMK repos will work for this PCB.
+No external firmware is needed, the same firmware found on the VIAL and QMK repos for the Corne V2 will work for this PCB.